Julien-Dosiere/data_forest_backend/readme.md

 #### POST /seeds
 Generates a new random forest and populates with a maximum of 10 000 trees.
-Needs a "name" parameter (form-data) to set the newly generated forest name.
+Requires a "name" parameter (form-data) to set the newly generated forest name.
 It should return the id of the newly created forest.

 #### GET /drop